 My child, I'll help you choose the right.

-And when you do not understand The Lord's command, I'll take your hand,
+The Lord's command, I'll take your hand,

 And he will lead us with his light.